 Be on your guard when a person boasts about their financial success and makes you an attractive offer reserved for a group of insiders or preferred investors.End of the insight

-Whether it is a message about an income tax refund, lottery winnings or your bank account being breached, these messages have only one goal, namely, to obtain confidential personal and financial information, such as your SIN, a credit card number or a PIN.
-With this information, fraudsters can act quickly and extort large amounts from their victims.
+Whether it's the announcement of a tax refund, a lottery win, or a communication that your bank account has been hacked, these messages have only one purpose: extract confidential personal and financial information, such as a social insurance number (SIN), a credit card number, or a personal identification number (PIN).
+With this information, fraudsters can act quickly and extort large sums from their victims.

 Protecting yourself against financial fraud